akulavi/Elk-Project/README.md

 - 110.175.190.61

 Machines within the network can only be accessed by SSH.
-- The Jump Box is allowed access the the ELK machine.
+- The Jump Box is allowed access the ELK machine.
 The IP address allowed to access the ELK Server is 110.175.190.61

 A summary of the access policies in place can be found in the table below.